Meeghell/FinTech-Machine-Learning-Algorithmic-Trading-Bot/README.md

 ## SVC Model Performance

-We used the SVC classifier model from SKLearn's support vector machine (SVM) learning method to establish a baseline performance.
+I used the SVC classifier model from SKLearn's support vector machine (SVM) learning method to establish a baseline performance.
 Here are the key findings:

 - **Precision**: 0.50
 - **Recall**: 0.55